 To associate the AWS account with an N2WS account, go to N2WS:

-In the left panel, select the Accounts tab and then select New.
+In the left panel, select the Accounts tab.

 Complete the fields, entering the required information for the Account Type and Authentication method.